githubjack/connex-1/README.md

 # connex-1
 This project was created using Express server on the backend and reactjs on the frontend

+## How to run
+Clone or download the zip file from here. once complete unpack the contents to a directory. cd into connex-1/node_express_api and run npm install to get all the node dependancies Repeat this process once complete in the react_express_api directory.

 ## Available Scripts

 In the project(s) directories, you can run: